 Biden and Xi will meet Wednesday for talks on trade, Taiwan and managing fraught US-China relations

-WASHINGTON — President Joe Biden and Chinese President Xi Jinping will meet Wednesday in California for talks on trade, Taiwan and managing fraught U.S.-Chinese relations in the first engagement between the leaders of the world's two biggest economies in nearly a year.
+WASHINGTON — President Joe Biden and Chinese President Xi Jinping will meet Wednesday in California for talks on trade, Taiwan and fraught U.S.-Chinese relations in the first engagement in a year between the leaders of the world's two biggest economies.

 The White House has said for weeks that it anticipated Biden and Xi would meet on the sidelines of the Asia-Pacific Economic Cooperation summit in San Francisco, but negotiations went down to the eve of the gathering, which kicks off Saturday.

-Treasury Secretary Janet Yellen and Chinese Vice Premier He Lifeng met on Thursday in the San Francisco, the latest in a string of senior level engagements between the nations in recent months aimed at easing tensions.
-Yellen and He are set to continue talks on Friday.
+Meanwhile, Treasury Secretary Janet Yellen and Chinese Vice Premier He Lifeng met for a second day of talks on Friday in San Francisco, the latest in a string of senior-level engagements between the nations in recent months aimed at easing tensions.

+Yellen said that during the talks she emphasized that the United States seeks a healthy economic relationship with China.
+She called on China to crack down on private Chinese firms and financial institutions that the United States believes are skirting international sanctions to do business with Russia and she raised concerns about Chinese export controls on graphite in other critical minerals.
+Graphite is a key raw material in electric vehicle batteries.

+Yellen, who visited China in July, said she accepted an invitation to make a return trip to Beijing next year.

 The Biden-Xi meeting is not expected to lead to many, if any, major announcements, and differences between the two powers certainly won't be resolved.
 Instead, one official said, Biden is looking toward “managing the competition, preventing the downside risk of conflict and ensuring channels of communication are open.”
 The officials said they believed it would be Xi's first visit to San Francisco since he was a young Communist Party leader.